-8 The adjustment factor equals 0 for (i) Indian securities included in the Reserve Bank of India's official list of securities for which the caution limit or ban limit has been reached; (ii) more generally, based on information available from the country regulatory authority, for securities where further purchase are restricted due to foreign ownership restriction.
+9 The adjustment factor equals 0 for (i) Indian securities included in the Reserve Bank of India's official list of securities for which the caution limit or ban limit has been reached; (ii) more generally, based on information available from the country regulatory authority, for securities where further purchase are restricted due to foreign ownership restriction.

-9 For existing MSCI India IMI constituents, MSCI would take into account potential increases in FOL only if they are officially confirmed and announced by the Reserve Bank of India
+10 In the case of India, MSCI would take into account potential increases in FOL only if they are officially confirmed and announced by the Reserve Bank of India.